Firearms Licensing Applications

 New LTC/FID Applicants

-Effective Wednesday, February 17, 2021, our Firearms Licensing Division will begin scheduling appointments to process new LTC/FID applications.
-Appointments will be scheduled on Wednesdays between 4 pm to 7 pm and on Saturdays between 9 am to 12 pm.
+Our Firearms Licensing Division schedules appointments on Wednesdays between 3 pm to 5 pm and on Saturdays between 9 am to 11 pm.
 More information below:

 - Appointments will be limited to one person per time slot

 - Applications must be completed prior to your appointment: Massachusetts Resident Firearms Application (PDF)

 - Dropping off your application and a copy of your Firearms Safety Certificate to the Public Safety Complex in advance of your appointment date will expedite processing

 - Payment of $100 will be required by bank check or money order made payable to "City of Easthampton" at the time of your appointment.
 No cash or personal checks will be accepted